 How Can You Check the Tread?

 There is a simple way to check whether your tyres have a safe tread depth.
-Put a 20p coin into the main tread groove of the tyre.
+Put a 20p coin into the main thread groove of the tyre.
 If the outer ring of the coin's design is covered by the tread, then the tread is above the legal limit.
 If the coin's outer ring is not covered, then the tread is not deep enough and is illegal.
 A tyre replacement should be made as soon as possible.

 Safety and Tyre Care

 There is no set time for changing your tyres.
-You need to keep track of the tread and the tyre surface, and make sure to change your tyres immediately if you spot signs of severe wear or damage.
+You need to keep track of the tread and the tyre surface and make sure to change your tyres immediately if you spot signs of severe wear or damage.
 Keeping your tyres in good condition could save your life.